alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/authenticate.md

 A Promise containing the `LitUserMetadata`, a map of `string -> object` containing the following fields:

 - `sig: string` -- Signed authentication message of the given network node.
-- `deriviedVia: string` -- How the signature was generated.
+- `derivedVia: string` -- How the signature was generated.
 - `address: string` -- Ethereum address of the key.
 - `algo: string` -- Signing algorithim used.
 - `signedMessage: string` -- `SIWE ReCap` Authentication message in the format of `SIWE ReCap`.